TooManyBees/fuck-tco/README.md

 Unfortunately, when a URL has a Twitter Card representation, there is no destination URL in the DOM at all, so we can't circumvent t.co here.

+On the mobile site, the page loads asynchronously in a React application, so the event listeners are set on `document.body` rather than the feed column (which doesn't exist a page load).

 # Facebook